aapo-kossi/ilmobotti/README.md

 Usage:
-navigate to the location of the scripts in your command terminal and run the registration bot by typing `python [script_name].py [arguments]` with the appropriate arguments. you can use the `--help` argument for additional information on what arguments can or must be specified.
+navigate to the location of the scripts in your command terminal and run the registration bot by typing
+`python [script_name].py [arguments]` with the appropriate arguments.
+You can use the `--help` argument for additional information on what arguments can or must be specified.